epfl-matmat/matmat.org/jobs/guidelines.md

 as well as a curiosity to learn from the disciplines they might not be familiar with.
 On top of that we seek a good portion of critical thinking and creativity to come up with the unusual solutions we often require.
-In particular at the PhD level we are open to candidates from many backgrounds and study programmes while at the PostDoc level we often seek applicants whose expertise is more focused and topic-specific.
+At the PhD level we are open to candidates from many backgrounds and study programmes while at the PostDoc level we often seek applicants whose expertise is more focused and topic-specific.

 Before you apply please take your time to familiarise yourself with the [ongoing research](/research) in our group.